jordgarvi/windows-ticket-simulations/tickets/02-outlook-sync-issue.md

 ### When to Escalate

 - If Tier 1 troubleshooting steps fail to restore email sync or functionality.
 - If issues require changes only accessible in Microsoft 365 Admin Center or backend tools.
 - When suspicious account activity or security blocks are suspected.
 - If policies or device management restrict local client configuration beyond Tier 1 capability.
 - When Microsoft Support intervention is necessary.

 ### Documenting UI and Access Limitations

 - Note any missing options or inaccessible settings encountered during troubleshooting (e.g., no File tab, missing sync settings).
 - Capture and include any error messages seen (e.g., Microsoft Account portal error in VM).
 - Record any alternative access methods used (e.g., Outlook Web Access) and their effectiveness.
 - Emphasize that modern Microsoft Outlook apps impose restrictions that limit Tier 1 troubleshooting scope.
 - Reference official Microsoft documentation or support articles regarding these limitations if available.
 - Suggest this documentation be maintained in shared knowledge bases to assist future Tier 1 support staff.

 ---

+## 5. Repo Deliverables

+This repository includes the following materials to support learning and practical troubleshooting:

+- **Markdown Ticket:**
+  A detailed, step-by-step troubleshooting guide with annotated screenshots documenting the entire diagnostic process.

+- **Screenshots:**
+  Images illustrating key findings such as the absence of the File menu and missing mailbox sync settings in modern Outlook apps.

+- **Flowchart:**
+  A decision tree diagram outlining Tier 1 versus Tier 2 troubleshooting paths for email sync issues.

+- **Test Account Setup Guide:**
+  Instructions for creating and configuring a test Microsoft Outlook account to safely replicate troubleshooting scenarios without risking real email data.

+- **Notes on Microsoft UI Changes:**
+  An explanation of recent UI and policy changes in Microsoft Outlook and Windows Mail apps, and the implications for support workflows.

+---